spa-nlp/spa-nlp.github.io/index.md

   <img src="assets/semiparametric.png" width="55%" height="55%">
 </p>

-Our workshop hosts keynote talks as well as seeks paper submissions (either archival or non-archival) on this topic.
+## Submissions
+Our workshop seeks paper submissions on this topic.
+Submissions can be long (up to 8 pages) or short (up to 4 pages) and should follow the ACL paper tempate.
+Authors can choose their paper to be archival or non-archival.
+We are also planning to accept ARR submissions (with reviews).
+Since those submissions will come with reviews, we will have a later deadline for it.

 Please check out our [Call for Papers](cfp)!

 ## Invited Speakers